 Local hospitals were overwhelmed with the arrival of more than 2,000 injured Textile workers.
 Victims were still calling for help from among the piles of shattered concrete slabs, according to rescue workers and volunteers, as hope began to fade for hundreds still trapped.
 And the death toll had reached 400.
 After putting the conclusion that no more workers can be alive rescuer workers are now using heavy equipment to clear the site and officials expect the number of casualties to rise as hundreds of people remain missing.

 Around 4 million people are employed in Bangladesh’s 4,500 textile factories.
 The industry generates 80% of the country’s $24 billion annual exports — making Bangladesh the world’s second largest clothing exporter after China — yet wages remain as low as $37 per month for workers spending 15-hour shifts in sweatshop conditions.

 “What to describe and what to write!
 All I could see were dead bodies all surround me.
 A silent anger, unbearable pain and helplessness had frozen my finger to click.
-Besets dead bodies and their each drop of blood asking me to tape their vulnerable death memoir to show the people around the world, how painfully they left the world. & I can not rest until I can spread their pain of death.
+Besets dead bodies and their each drop of blood asking me to tape their vulnerable death memoir to show the people around the world, how painfully they left the world.
+And I can not rest until I can spread their pains of deaths.
 Shouts slaughtered under concrete.
 How many times we will remain mute and hollow out graves!
 Why world’s most innocent souls has to be always trapped as vulnerable victims!
-Their souls will never rest in peace until we know how dreadfully they died without telling their last wish” – GMB Akash
+Their souls will never rest in peace until we know how dreadfully they died without telling their last wish”